Manhattan-Kaboul

 "Manhattan-Kaboul" is a French song written by Renaud and composed by Jean-Pierre Bucolo, sung by Renaud in duo with Axelle Red, from the album Boucan d'enfer (2002).
 It was written in the aftermath of the incidents of September 11, 2001 and the War in Afghanistan.
 The song was very successful in France and Belgium, becoming a top five hit in these countries.
 As of August 2014, it is the 67th best-selling single of the 21st century in France, with 355,000 units sold.

 Synopsis

-In the song, two victims of the events of 2001 sing about their situations and the causes of their death.
+In the song, two victims of the events of 2001 sing about their situations and the causes of their deaths.
 Renaud sings as a young Puerto Rican who works in the World Trade Center in New York City, destroyed on September 11.
 Axelle Red sings as a young Afghan girl killed during the attack by the coalition forces during the autumn of 2001.

 The song utilizes symbolism and imagery, with a subtle religious undertone throughout.
 Though the song is about terrorism and its repercussions, it does not directly mention terrorism nor deal explicitly with political issues, focusing instead on civilian suffering caused by the events.

 There are many religious images used throughout the song, such as "l'autel" (the altar), "les dieux" (the gods) and "les religions."
 The song concludes that religions, wars, and countries victimize ordinary people for their own purposes.